 For many, the United Arab Emirates means the splendid city of Dubai, with its futuristic skyscrapers, world-class shopping and palm-shaped islands.
-But there are another six emirates to explore and when you rent a car in United Arab Emirates with Sixt, you can easily experience the wonders of each in your quality rental vehicle.
-Our simple booking process allows you to easily access our premium fleet and you can read on for lots of helpful information on how to get the most from your car rental in United Arab Emirates.
+But there are another six emirates to explore and when you rent a car in the United Arab Emirates with Sixt, you can easily experience the wonders of each in your quality rental vehicle.
+Our simple booking process allows you to easily access our premium fleet and you can read on for lots of helpful information on how to get the most from your car rental in the United Arab Emirates.

 The United Arab Emirates is a diverse, cosmopolitan destination, with sophisticated cities, wild desert landscapes and beautiful beach resorts.
 You can join Dubai's crowds of upmarket vehicles in one of our stylish sports cars or convertibles.
 Alternatively, you might want to explore the countryside in a capable SUV.
 A prestige marque sedan offers superb levels of comfort and luxury, while a minivan solves the mobility needs of larger groups.
 Once you have found your perfect rental car, you can use our extensive extras to customize your rental to your precise preferences.
 You can increase your protection with one of our enhanced coverage options, share driving duties with our additional drivers or specify a navigation system to make it easier to find those exciting sights.
 Remember to book online in advance to access the best car rental deals in United Arab Emirates.

 Both the renter and driver need to be in possession of a valid driver's license.
 Standard US licenses are acceptable.
 You will need to present a copy of your driver's license, together with the original.
 You will also need a copy of your passport along with the original as proof of identity when you collect your vehicle.